 This fake quote is very often attributed to Churchill but appears nowhere in the Churchill canon.

 ‘The hardest cross I have to bear is the Cross of Lorraine.’

 This remark about the intractable Charles de Gaulle was actually made by General Spears, Churchill’s envoy to France.

-We haven’t seen any correct attribution of this quote that appears frequently on the Internet and printed on motivation posters.
-It not a phrase that is contained anywhere in Winston Churchill’s written or spoken words.
+We have yet to see any correct attribution of this quote that frequently appears on the Internet and printed on motivation posters.
+This fake quote is not a phrase that is contained anywhere in the canon of Winston Churchill’s written or spoken words.

 “If you wanted nothing done, Arthur Balfour was the best man for the task.
 There was no one equal to him.”

 Supposedly WSC made this wry remark when Lloyd George said he heard that Arthur Balfour was “dominating the League of Nations”.
 The quote has been ascribed to Lord Riddell’s War Diary, but no such words appear there.